 A Word About Sleep

 A good night’s sleep reduces food cravings and supports proper metabolic function.
-Hormone imbalances affect your sleep, which also slows down your metabolism as well..
+Hormone imbalances affect your sleep, which also slows down your metabolism.

 Your Muscle Mass and Your Metabolism

 Your muscle mass decreases between 3 and 8 percent per year after age 30.
 The decline rate increases even further after the age of 60.
 Maintaining your muscle mass is crucial to avoid gaining weight after 40.

 Another important factor often overlooked for weight training after 40 is decreased insulin sensitivity or resistance.
 As you age, your body becomes less and less responsive to insulin.
 That’s because we never give it a break.
 Many don’t know what true hunger feels like because we rarely go for more than 3 hours without putting something in our mouth during daylight hours.
 This decrease in insulin sensitivity contributes to our food cravings and insatiable appetite.
 It’s a vicious cycle!